lichess-org/lila/doc/mongodb.md

 Search
 ------

 Searching in mongodb just does not work, so the [search engine](http://en.lichess.org/games/search) is powered by elasticsearch.
-When a game is finished, its ID is stored in the `index_queue` mongodb collection, then a daemon periodically batch inserts them into the elasticsearch index.

 Monitoring
 ----------